What is the role of a President?

 Remember, as President you are essentially leading a team and a team only works when everyone communicates and works together for an end goal.

 To prepare, in conjunction with the Secretary, the agenda for meetings and ensure that that any events are well organised.

-To chair club or society meetings, ensuring that these meetings are constructive and conducted in accordance with the respective club or society’s constitution: –
+To chair regular club or society meetings, ensuring that these meetings are constructive and conducted in accordance with the respective club or society’s constitution, and to ensure

-- Any debates are constructive and balanced (insert link to safe spaces info)
+- any debates are constructive and balanced (see our page on safe spaces for more advice)

 Annual General Meetings

 The President should prepare a report on the club/society’s general organisation and activity for the past year for members and help formulate a strategy to build and grow the society.
 This can be events/activism or anything else you can think of.

 The President should also make sure that if they are handing over the reins of the society to a new executive, that they ensure that all club/society business is dealt with such as:

 - ensuring (in conjunction with the club/society treasurer) the full handover of any finances and bank accounts to the new Office Bearers.

 - ensuring that all social media or email accounts are handed over to the new Office Bearers.